-If the school is oversubscribed, places will be offered in the following priority order.
-Places for applications received after the deadline will be allocated using the same criteria:
+If the school is oversubscribed, places will be offered up to the PAN in the following priority order:

 - 1. Looked after children or children who were previously looked after (see (i) in Definitions). - 2.
 (For applicants in the normal admission round only) Children or families who have a serious medical, physical or psychological condition which makes it essential that the child attends Tower Hill Primary School rather than any other.
 (Appropriate medical or psychological evidence must be provided in support.) - 3.
-Children living in the catchment area of Tower Hill Primary School (see (ii) in Definitions) who at the time of application have a sibling (see (iii) in Definitions) on the roll of the school who will still be on roll at the time of admission.
-[See 5 for additional children who may be considered under this criterion.] - 4.
-Other children living in the catchment area of Tower Hill Primary School. - 5.
-Children living out of the catchment area of Tower Hill Primary School who at the time of application have a sibling (see (iii) in Definitions) on the roll of the school who will still be on roll at the time of admission.
-[Where a sibling was allocated a place at the school in the normal admission round in a previous year because the child was displaced (see (iv) in Definitions) from the catchment school for their address, the application will be considered under 3, above, subject to the siblings still living in the catchment area.
-In future normal admissions rounds a younger sibling will be considered to have been displaced where they were allocated a place at the school under this criterion as a consequence of their elder sibling's displacement and they remain living in the catchment area].
+Children of staff (see (ii) in Definitions) who have, (1) been employed at Tower Hill Primary School for two or more years at the time at which the application for admission to Tower Hill Primary School is made, or (2) have been recruited to fill a vacant post for which there is a demonstrable skill shortage. - 4.
+Children living in the catchment area of Tower Hill Primary School (see (iii) in Definitions) who at the time of application have a sibling (see (iv) in Definitions) on the roll of Tower Hill Primary School who will still be on roll at the time of admission.
+[See 7 for additional children who may be considered under this criterion.] - 5.
+Other children living in the catchment area of Tower Hill Primary School. - 6.
+Children living out of the catchment area of Tower Hill Primary School who at the time of application have a sibling (see (iii) in Definitions) on the roll of Tower Hill Primary School who will still be on roll at the time of admission.
+[Where a sibling was allocated a place at Tower Hill Primary School in the normal admission round in a previous year because the child was displaced (see (v) in Definitions) from the catchment school for their address, the application will be considered under 4, above, subject to the siblings still living in the catchment area.
+In future normal admissions rounds a younger sibling will be considered to have been displaced where they were allocated a place at Tower Hill Primary School under this criterion as a consequence of their elder sibling's displacement and they remain living in the catchment area].